ooddle

 Common Pitfalls

-- Skipping strength work.
+• Skipping strength work.
 Walking alone does not maintain the muscular capacity you will want for labor and recovery.
-Light strength training is safe for most women in the second trimester.
+Light strength training is safe for many women in the second trimester.

 The second trimester is the window.
 Build the routines now.
 Your third-trimester self and your postpartum self will thank you.